yhimanshu22/justwrite/README.md

 5.Logout Functionality: Implemented for secure session exit.
 6.FullBlog Enhancements:
    1.Added dropdown menu on the left.
    2.Included Top Picks, Recommended Blogs, and a Reading List on the right.
+7. Added delete functionality
+8.